rrvt/ICS-211a/README.md

 A member can use a mouse and keyboard to enter his information if he/she does not have a badge with them and a visitor may supply his information using another command than the member uses.

+## Updates

+### Update 9/10/20
+Library improvement project.
+Changed the Expandable Array classes, added templates for a pointer only class in the ExpandableP class definition.
+It turned out I was defining this RcdPtr class many times worrying about exactly how it should be defined.
+So I turned it into a template, which of course then I needed to go back and add it to all the programs.
+Severl iterations later I added some documentation and I am uploading the programs today.

 ## Built With

 Slickedit is used for all edits, Visual Studio 2017 with various additions (Wix being one) is used to